miracuse/miracuse.github.io/docs/classes/mage/index.md

 Adventurers with a strong relationship to the supernatural accumulate power inside their bodies, called **Mana**, which can be used in the casting of spells.
 One of the signs of having Mana is an abnormally strong **<span style="color: {{ site.mage_color }}">Presence</span>**.

-- **Powerful Magic**: Empower an equipped Talisman to go beyond its usual capabilities for a single use.
+- **Perform High Magic**: Empower an equipped Talisman to go beyond its usual capabilities for a single use.

-- **Complex Magic**: Combine two Talismans to produce a more complex effect for a single use.
+- **Perform Complex Magic**: Combine two Talismans to produce a more complex effect for a single use.

 ---